-The Microsoft 365 admin center is the web portal from which each company's service administrator can manage user accounts and settings for each of the Office 365 services to which they subscribe.
+The Microsoft 365 admin center is the web portal from which each company's service administrator can manage user accounts and settings for each of the Microsoft services to which they subscribe.
 From within the Microsoft 365 admin center, administrators can follow links to the Exchange admin center (EAC), where they can manage settings specific to Exchange Online.
 For more information about getting up and running using the Microsoft 365 admin center, see the following video: Introducing Office 365 Enterprise.

 Exchange admin center

 Exchange Online provides a single unified management console that allows for ease of use and is optimized for management of on-premises, online, or hybrid deployments.
 The Exchange admin center (EAC) is where administrators can manage Exchange-specific settings.

 For more information about how to use the EAC to manage Exchange Online, see Exchange admin center.